Deep Orthogonal Hypersphere Compression for Anomaly Detection: Introduction

-In order to effectively explore a better representation without label information and obtain a more suitable decision boundary with high efficiency, in this paper, we propose a one-class deep graph-level anomaly detection method and its improved version.
-The first proposed model, \textbf{\underline{D}}eep \textbf{\underline{O}}rthogonal \textbf{\underline{H}}yper\textbf{\underline{s}}phere \textbf{\underline{C}}ontraction (DOHSC), uses the mutual information of local feature maps and the global representation to learn a high-quality representation and simultaneously optimizes it to distribute in a hypersphere area.
-An orthogonal projection layer then renders the decision region more hyperspherical and compact to decrease evaluation errors.
-With regard to \textit{soap-bubble} phenomenon, an improved graph-level \textbf{\underline{D}}eep \textbf{\underline{O}}rthogonal \textbf{\underline{Bi}}-\textbf{\underline{H}}yper\textbf{\underline{s}}phere \textbf{\underline{C}}ompression (DO2HSC) for anomaly detection architecture is proposed.
-From a cross-sectional point of view, DO2HSC limits the decision area (of normal data) to an interval enclosed by two co-centered hyperspheres and learns the orthogonality-projected representation similarly.
-The framework of the methods mentioned above is shown in Figure \ref{architecture} correspondingly.
-Furthermore, we define a new evaluation way according to DO2HSC, and comprehensive experimental results verify the effectiveness of all proposed methods.
-In summary, our main contributions are listed as follows. \begin{itemize} \item First, we present a new graph-level hypersphere contraction algorithm for anomaly detection tasks, which is jointly trained via mutual information loss between local and global representations and hypersphere decision loss. \item Second, we impose an orthogonal projection layer on the proposed model to promote training data distribution close to the standard hypersphere, thus avoiding errors arising from inconsistencies between assessment criteria and actual conditions. \item Third, we propose the graph-level deep orthogonal bi-hypersphere compression model to further explore a decision region enclosed by two co-centered hyperspheres, which can effectively prevent anomalous data from falling close to the hyperspherical center and surpass baselines significantly in the experiments. \item Finally, the proposed methods are also applicable to and very effective on non-graph data (e.g. image). \end{itemize}
+To address these issues, we propose two anomaly detection methods.
+The first one, \textbf{\underline{D}}eep \textbf{\underline{O}}rthogonal \textbf{\underline{H}}yper\textbf{\underline{s}}phere \textbf{\underline{C}}ontraction (DOHSC), utilizes an orthogonal projection layer to render the decision region more hyperspherical and compact to reduce evaluation errors.
+The second one, \textbf{\underline{D}}eep \textbf{\underline{O}}rthogonal \textbf{\underline{Bi}}-\textbf{\underline{H}}yper\textbf{\underline{s}}phere \textbf{\underline{C}}ompression (DO2HSC), aims to solve the problem of the \textit{soap-bubble} phenomenon and incompactness.
+From a 2-dimensional view, DO2HSC limits the decision area (of normal data) to an interval enclosed by two co-centered hyperspheres, and similarly learns the orthogonality-projected representation.
+Accordingly, a new detection metric is proposed for DO2HSC.
+The framework of the methods mentioned above is shown in Figure \ref{architecture}.
+In addition, graph-level extensions of DOHSC and DO2HSC are conducted to explore a more challenging task, i.e., graph-level anomaly detection.
+In summary, our contributions are three-fold. \begin{itemize} \item First, we present a hypersphere contraction algorithm for anomaly detection tasks with an orthogonal projection layer to promote training data distribution close to the standard hypersphere, thus avoiding inconsistencies between assessment criteria and actual conditions. \item Second, we propose the deep orthogonal bi-hypersphere compression model to construct a decision region enclosed by two co-centered hyperspheres, which has theoretical supports and solves the problem of \textit{soap-bubble} phenomenon and incompactness of the single-hypersphere assumption. \item Finally, we extend our methods to graph-level anomaly detection and conduct abundant experiments to show the superiority of our methods over the state-of-the-art. \end{itemize}